tensorflow/similarity/README.md

 ### Documentation

 The detailed and narrated notebooks are a good way to get started with TensorFlow Similarity.
 There is likely to be one that is similar to your data or your problem (if not, let us know).
-You can start working with the examples immediately in Google Colab by clicking the Google colab icon.
+You can start working with the examples immediately in Google Colab by clicking the Google Colab icon.

 For more information about specific functions, you can [check the API documentation](api/)

-## Example: MNIST similarity
+### Minimal Example: MNIST similarity

+Here is a bare bones example demonstrating how to train a TensorFlow Similarity model on the MNIST data.
+This example illustrates some of the main components provided by TensorFlow Similarity and how they fit together.
+Please refer to the hello_world notebook for a more detailed introduction.

 ### Preparing data

+TensorFlow Similarity provides data samplers that ensure that:
+- Support restricting the batches to a subset of the classes present in the dataset.
+- Limit the number of examples in the class.
+- Ensure that batches contain at least N examples of each class present in the batch, as required by the similarity losses.

+In this example, we are using the multi shot sampler that pulls directly from the TensorFlow dataset catalog, without using any class filtering.
+See API documentation for full the list of samplers, and the narrated notebooks for concrete examples.

 ```python
 from tensorflow_similarity.samplers import TFDatasetMultiShotMemorySampler